 The term summer solstice is derived from Latin and means ‘the sun stands still’.
 The solstice – also referred to as Midsummer – is often thought of as a day-long event, but in fact represents a single moment in time: when the sun is at northernmost point from the earth’s equator during a single year.

-When is the Summer Solstice taking place in 2019?
+When is the Summer Solstice in 2021?